webpack-contrib/sass-loader/README.md

 ### Imports

 webpack provides an [advanced mechanism to resolve files](http://webpack.github.io/docs/resolving.html).
-The sass-loader uses node-sass' custom importer feature to pass all queries to the webpack resolving engine.
+The themed-sass-loader uses node-sass' custom importer feature to pass all queries to the webpack resolving engine.
 Thus you can import your Sass modules from `node_modules`.
 Just prepend them with a `~` to tell webpack that this is not a relative import:

 ```css
 @import "~bootstrap/less/bootstrap";